xRAFPx/AAII/README.md

 # AAII

-## Repository created for the Group Project of AAII
+## Repository created for the Project of AAII
+# Rita Pereira, PG41098